nandalopes/dotfiles/docs/index.md

 ### Aliases

-Lots of things we do every day are done with two or three character mnemonic aliases.
+Lots of things we do every day are done with two or three charactera mnemonic aliases.
 Please feel free to edit them:

     ae # alias edit